nails/homebrew-utilities/README.md

 # Installation

-Tap this repository in order to downlaod these formula via brew
+Tap this repository in order to download these formula via Homebrew:

-    brew tap nailsapp/nailsapp
+    brew tap nailsapp/utilities

 ## Available Recipes

 ### `nails`

-The Nails command Line tool, will make your Nails life easy.
+The Nails Command Line Tool, will make your Nails life easy.
 More information available from [the tool's main repository](https://github.com/nailsapp/command-line-tool).